Top Rated iconTop Rated

 At many centers and monasteries, this is the most valued sesshin of the year, and may be the only one that many people are able to attend.

-We are honored to have Hogen and Chozen Roshi, stepping forward again and again, to help guide us through the trenches and pitfalls, joys and sorrows of our own minds as we partake once again in this sacred ritual.
+We are honored to have Hogen Roshi and Zen Teacher Fuho, stepping forward again and again, to help guide us through the trenches and pitfalls, joys and sorrows of our own minds as we partake once again in this sacred ritual.

 This sesshin starts on Sunday evening and ends the following Sunday afternoon.
 It is historically one of our more rigorous sesshin--we are early to bed and early to rise.
 Be inspired by this global effort to awaken fully and help bring others to awakening!
 Together!